Taxation of international executives

 A taxpayer who becomes a resident of Canada is deemed to have acquired at the time of becoming a resident each property owned at a cost equal to fair market immediately before that time.

-A capital gains exemption of up to CAD866,912 (CAD1,000,000 for the second and third categories listed below) may be claimed against capital gains arising from the disposition, on or after 1 January 2019 of the following types of properties:
+A capital gains exemption of up to CAD883,384 (CAD1,000,000 for the second and third categories listed below) may be claimed against capital gains arising from the disposition, on or after 1 January 2020 of the following types of properties:

 A taxpayer must be a resident of Canada for tax purposes throughout the entire taxation year to be eligible to claim the capital gains exemption.
-If a taxpayer was only a resident for part of the taxation year in question, then they will also be considered to be a resident if they were considered a resident throughout the year preceding or subsequent to the year in question.
+Taxpayers who were only residents for part of the taxation year in question will also be considered to be qualifying residents if they were considered residents of Canada throughout the year preceding or subsequent to the year in question.

 Deductions permitted depend on amounts actually expended and substantiation of the expenditure is generally required.